 This post may contain affiliate links of which we earn a small commission should you choose to purchase through them.
 This helps us to keep the site running.
 Thank you for your support

-Located in Aberdeenshire is this disused quarry that has turned into a somewhat social media phenomenon after lockdown led to many people discovering it whilst exploring their local areas.
+Located in Aberdeenshire in Scotland, is this disused quarry that has turned into a somewhat social media phenomenon after lockdown led to many people discovering it whilst exploring their local areas.

 Surrounded by dense woodland, Tillyfourie Quarry was once an active mining site but has since filled with water and become a picturesque place to visit on a sunny day.

 In the sunshine, the quarry glistens a somewhat tropical blue/green colour, but it’s not recommended to swim in it although many do.
 The blue colour is more than likely due to much of what locals say has been dumped in the quarry over the years from vehicles to livestock and who knows what else really.
 Not sure I’d like to really know what lies at the bottom.

 Tillyfourie Quarry can be found a short drive from Inverurie near the village of Tillyfourie.
 Although accessing it can be somewhat difficult to find information for.

 When visiting Tillyfourie Quarry it is advised that you do not park anywhere that isn’t the designated car parking area for Pitfichie Forest.